wejiji/BugTracker/README.md

 - **`com.example.bugtracker.repository`:** Data access and interaction with the database.

 ## API Documentation
 The API is documented using Swagger UI.
 Before exploring the documentation, ensure you have the prerequisites installed.
-Run the app and then explore the documentation [here](http://localhost:8080/swagger-ui/index.html).
+Run the app and then explore the documentation at http://localhost:8080/swagger-ui/index.html.
 (Note: Do not add '/' at the end of the URL).

 ## Testing